smartmate/apps/examples/vacationsApprovalServerless/README.md

 Before starting, please take a look at the [Getting Started](https://docs.apps.smartmate.io/getting-started/index.html "Smartmate Getting Started Guide") page to get familiar with the `smartmate-cli`.

-Once you have your workspace set up, you can add this app by running: `sm add app` from insider your workspace, and selecting this app.
+Once you have your workspace set up, you can add this app by running: `sm add app` from inside your workspace, and selecting this app.
 Now you can go to the `processes/requestVacations.yml` file.

 You will see the `serviceTasks` property with a `calculateDaysOff` service tasks.
 Here in the `url` property you can paste the endpoint deployed to AWS.